 Description and Mission

-The Telehealth Counseling Clinic (TCC) is a non-profit psychological service, research, and training clinic operated under the administration of the Department of Educational Psychology and the Department of Health Promotion and Community Health Sciences at Texas A&M Health Science Center.
+The Telehealth Counseling Clinic (TCC) is a non-profit psychological service, research, and training clinic operated under the administration of the Department of Educational Psychology and the Department of Health Promotion and Community Health Sciences at Texas A&M University Health Science Center.
 The TCC provides counseling and assessment services to low-income residents throughout Central Texas.
 These services are provided by a team of counseling psychology doctoral students and doctoral-level supervising faculty who are psychologists or otherwise licensed mental health professionals.

 It is our mission to work collaboratively with community partners to improve accessibility and quality of care to underserved populations.